-Nathan Deuel's first book is called Friday Was the Bomb.
-It's a collection of essays and will be published by Dzanc in May 2014.
+Nathan Deuel's first book is called Friday Was the Bomb, and it was named a Best Book of the Month by Amazon.
 For Dzanc's 2013-2014 Nonfiction Award, he will serve as final judge.

 He is a contributing editor to The Los Angeles Review of Books.

 He has contributed essays, fiction, and criticism to The New York Times Magazine, Harper's, GQ, The New York Times, The New Republic, Financial Times, Virginia Quarterly Review, Bon Appetit, The Paris Review, Gawker, Salon, Slate, Bookforum, Columbia Journalism Review, Al Jazeera America, Tin House's blog, American Circus, The Morning News, The New Inquiry, The Millions, Roads & Kingdoms, Electric Literature, The Daily Beast, The Awl, the World Policy Journal blog, The Village Voice, TheAtlantic.com, True/Slant, The Review, The Caravan, Aeon, and Brown Alumni Magazine.

 In January 2014, he graduated with an MFA from the University of Tampa's Low Residency Creative Writing Program.
 In the fall of 2013, he taught creative writing at Deep Springs College.

 He walked from New York to New Orleans, a nearly 2,000-mile trip that required five months, four quarts of sunscreen, and three pairs of shoes.
 (Listen to an interview about the walk with American Routes host Nick Spitzer.)